“Wow, you look nice today!”

 Grammatically, both sentences look the same.
 The sentence structures remain the same, as does the subject.
 Nothing has changed.
 Except – everything has changed.

 That is the power of a single word.
 In this example, you see that the smallest of stress placed on one changes the meaning of the entire sentence.
 It goes from being a compliment to a mocking comment that is intended to insult.
 Words carry power.
-And as users of words, you carry a power that you yourself are unaware of.
+And as users of words, you carry a power that you may be are unaware of.

 This is but a simple example to show you how much control you can exert over language.
 Even those who do not speak have this power – because they can think.
 And words, whether spoken or otherwise, carry an enormous amount of significance in our lives.
 Words are how we communicate with each other, but more importantly, they are also how we communicate with ourselves.
 They help us build our perceptions of ourselves - and our perceptions create our reality.